zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 [Msdiv 108] (#msdiv108) {#msdiv108 .ref .msdiv} (17-11)

 [APZ 108.1] (#apz108 .1) {#apz108 .1 .ref .apz} "Whoever hath given me doctrine
-Do you?”
+Do you?"
 Is not an academician who has been figuring out with a certain degree of intuition The Truths of the Three Truths of the Doctrines that they had not been figuring out before Said.
 Then came the Almighty.
 Preaching doctrine came to fruity Done.
 Doctrine is the beginning good, the middle good, the late good defined genitals